glasergl/AppointmentHelper/README.md

 Calendar | Overview of all stored appointments Reminder | Shows appointments which occur today or tomorrow (at the time the program is executed)

-Currently, there is an Adapter, too.
-It is used to migrate from an old version.

 ## How to use?

 ### Requirements: